Skip to content

 MCP - Standardising tools

 In November 2024, Anthropic introduces MCP (Model Context Protocol) as an attempt to standardise the world of LLM tool integration.
 Where APIs established a common langage for communication between services, MCP establishes a common languge for LLM agents to communicate with tools.
-Just as you call any REST API using the same HTTP patters, an MCP-compatible agent can use any MCP-compatible tool without custom integration code.
+Just as you call any REST API using the same HTTP patterns, an MCP-compatible agent can use any MCP-compatible tool without custom integration code.

-With MCP, agents can more easily integrate tools from services likes Google Drive, Slack, Tavily and an ever growing number of more providers.
+With MCP, agents can more easily integrate tools from services likes Google Drive, Slack, Tavily and an ever growing number of providers.

 MCP consists of a three-component architecture: Host, Client and Server.